All Episodes

 That's why the Washington Post had a story.

-What was it snerdily?
+What was it, Snurdley?

-It was it last ten days.
+It was the last 10 days.

-How come every presidential race, the patriotism of Democrats gets challenged?
+How come every presidential race, the patriotism of Democrats, gets challenged?

 Remember that?

-That was I'm paraphrasing the headline.
+That was, I'm paraphrasing the headline.

-It's like this poor guy at the Washington, which I couldn't figure this out.
+It's like this poor guy at the Washington Party.

 Why does this happen?